 - Buy buying points in this sale you will have maxed out the number of Hyatt points you can buy in 2020 and picked up just 55,000 points.
 If you were to buy points in a sale where bonus points are on offer you’ll be able to pick up 55,000 points + the bonus before you’re maxed out for the year (because bonus points don’t count towards the annual limit).

-In some cases this sale doesn’t represent a great deal even though this is the best bonus we see Hyatt offer but, as I’ve shown, there will be instances where buying points in this sale can save a World of Hyatt member quite a bit of money…and I found the example I gave above without any trouble whatsoever so it won’t be too hard to find a good deal if you’re prepared to put in a little work.
+In some cases this sale doesn’t represent a great deal but, as I’ve shown, there will be instances where buying points in this sale can save a World of Hyatt member quite a bit of money…and I found the example I gave above without any trouble whatsoever so it won’t be too hard to find a good deal if you’re prepared to put in a little work.

 As always, it all comes down to individual circumstances and math.

-If you’re planning a stay in the next few months, you should check award availability, compare the cash rate to the number of points needed, do the math and see if buying points at 1.71 cents each could save me some money – there’s a good chance that it will.
+If you’re planning a stay in the next few months, you should check award availability, compare the cash rate to the number of points needed, do the math and see if buying points at 1.8 cents each could save you some money – If you’re prepared to do a little work there’s a good chance that it will.